pyrogram/pyrogram/docs/source/resources/SmartPlugins.rst

 This default loading behaviour is usually enough, but sometimes you want to have more control on what to include (or exclude) and in which exact order to load plugins.
-The way to do this is to make use of ``include`` and ``exclude`` keys, either in the *config.ini* or in the dictionary passed as Client argument.
+The way to do this is to make use of ``include`` and ``exclude`` keys, either in the *config.ini* file or in the dictionary passed as Client argument.
 Here's how they work:

 - If both ``include`` and ``exclude`` are omitted, all plugins are loaded as described above.
 - If ``include`` is given, only the specified plugins will be loaded, in the order they are passed.